cyberbono3/weatherapp/README.md

 # Weather app

-## Overview
+##Overview
-The simple app allows to utilize openweathermap API to send AJAX request to fetch a temperature, pressure and humidity for major US cities.
+The simple app allows to utilize openweathermap API to send AJAX request to fetch the temperature, pressure and humidity in major US cities.

 ## Stack:
 React JS + Redux state container + Middleware(Axios)